 In the event the Seattle City Council passes an ordinance to officially form the LID, at the earliest fall 2018, the independent real estate consultant will complete a final special benefit study.
 In finalizing the special benefit analysis, the assessment percentage and LID assessment amounts may differ from preliminary amounts.
 However, the total dollar amount assessed to all property owners in the LID area would still not exceed $200 million.

-Formal comments submitted during the comment period will be compiled into a report for City Council to review prior to their consideration of passing an ordinance to form the LID.
-This report and submitted public comments – including the names of those who submitted comments – will be made available to the public as a part of the public record.
+The formal comment period regarding LID formation began on July 13 and concluded on July 31, 2018.
+Formal comments submitted during the comment period will be compiled into a report for City Council to review prior to their consideration of passing an ordinance to form the LID, anticipated for fall 2018.

 Formal LID protest